-I have been diving regularly in the San Diego area since 2000, averaging about 100 dives per year, mainly in the area of La Jolla Shores, La Jolla Cove, Wreck Alley and Pt Loma, as well as being actively involved in the San Diego diving community and I do not recall hearing of any diver reports of encounters with Sevengill sharks much before 2007, when we began hearing the first reports.
+I have been diving regularly in the San Diego area since 2000, averaging about 100 dives per year, mainly in the area of La Jolla Shores, La Jolla Cove, Wreck Alley and Pt Loma, as well as being actively involved in the San Diego diving community and I do not recall hearing of any diver reports of encounters with Sevengill sharks much before 2007, when we began hearing the first reports from local divers.

 The first videos, to my knowledge, taken of Sevengills locally, by Stephen Murvine an experienced local diver, begin surfacing